tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 Swagger UI is one of the most popular tools for generating interactive documentation from your OpenAPI document.
 Swagger UI generates an interactive API console for users to quickly learn about and try the API.
 Additionally, Swagger UI is an actively managed project (with an Apache 2.0 license) that supports the latest version of the OpenAPI spec (3.0) and integrates with other Swagger tools.

 In the following tutorial, I'll show you how to Swagger UI works and how to integrate an OpenAPI specification document into it.

+{% include random_ad2.html %}

 ## The Swagger UI Petstore example